-Much has been written in favor of text manipulation as a device for promoting language learning through CALL.
-Yet many in our profession either ignore or disagree with this approach.
-This article addresses this question in two ways: first by presenting a rationale for the pedagogical value of text manipulation, and second by acknowledging the viewpoint of those who do not accept that rationale.
-This paper concludes that the first view is at least plausible and that the latter may reflect a lack of awareness of the rationale for text manipulation.
+Much has been written in favour of text manipulation as a device for promoting language learning through CALL.
+Yet many in our profession either ignore or disagree with this rationale.
+This article reviews some of the literature in support of text manipulation and then examines evidence that this rationale is not as widely accepted as those of us who promote this mode of learning would expect.